 Jim's experience with poly- and perfluoroalkyl substances (PFAS) centers on landfill-related litigation cases.
 He has evaluated the occurrence of PFAS compounds in landfill leachate, groundwater, and biosolids and evaluated potential PFAS impacts related to a local publicly-operated treatment works.
 He has also provided senior-level support to respond to new state requirements to sample and report on groundwater and leachate results for PFAS compounds.

-Jim's expertise extends to other areas of environmental management as well, including in situ treatment of contaminated soil and sediment; contaminated soil excavation and disposal; contaminated sediment dredging and treatment; transportation of hazardous and industrial waste; contaminant investigation and delineation; groundwater containment, recovery and treatment; stream restoration; and Brownfields redevelopment.
+Jim's expertise also extends to in situ treatment of contaminated soil and sediment; contaminated soil excavation and disposal; contaminated sediment dredging and treatment; transportation of hazardous and industrial waste; contaminant investigation and delineation; groundwater containment, recovery and treatment; stream restoration; and Brownfields redevelopment.
 He has extensive experience managing and providing support for environmental legal proceedings, litigation, and environmental insurance recovery.
 He frequently develops estimates of fair value of environmental remediation liabilities for corporate entities.

 To advance the state of the practice, Jim is working with university researchers to evaluate potential PFAS destruction technologies such as sodium catalyst reduction and mineralization and using specialty anodes for application in industrial wastewaters.